-In Ecclesiastes 3, we are given instructions of really wondrous proportions capable of filling our minds of the serious benefits from God for the present and exceedingly great possibilities that lie in the future for those called of God.
-In it God confirms that the possibilities can be fulfilled because He is overseeing our preparations from His sovereign position on high.
+In Ecclesiastes 3, we are given instructions of really wondrous proportions capable of filling our minds with the serious benefits from God for the present and exceedingly great possibilities that lie in the future for those called of God.
+In it, God confirms that the possibilities can be fulfilled because He is overseeing our preparations from His sovereign position on high.

 It is He who controls time and events, and He does it in such a way as to create His purposes in us without denying us the use of our free moral agency.
 He does this so that we bear some of the responsibility for making right choices and thus we play a role in our preparations for His kingdom.

 We must make our choices by faith, voluntarily giving ourselves in submission to His will and His way.
 He tests and proves the validity of our faith while creating circumstances for us to navigate our way through, overcoming the conditions that the trials present.
 He gives us gifts by means of His spirit so that we are enabled to make right choices and bring glory to Him as we grow and overcome.

 Solomon signals a change of direction in his instructions in Ecclesiastes 3:16, by his use of the term moreover, which is tied together with the phrase under the sun, and from here it is as though he has reopened the door back to the harsh realities of this present evil world that we have been consigned to by God to live in as our preparation for His Kingdom continues.